daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 We should extend First Presentation FVGs to the right for future trading, similarly like we do for NWOG/NDOG.
 These FVGs will be influential at least 3 days.
-Sometimes we will see how they can have an impact on price after 1 week or more, but at the moment we should use then at least 3 trading days...
+Sometimes we will see how they can have an impact on price after 1 week or more, but at the moment we should use then at least 3 trading days especially if the price is raging around of that.

 The Opening Range (OR) is a time interval in between 9:30am and 10:00am